Sales and Rev Ops leaders have long been the unsung heroes of revenue generation – until now.

 Today we’re featuring Michael Pickering, Revenue Operations Manager at ChannelSight.
 Let’s get started.

 These insights factor into my role in operations and how any change will impact their day-to-day.
-Their minds are always with their customers’ needs, so it’s our job to work with sales to make their workflow as seamless and painless as possible.
+Their minds are always with their customers’ needs.
+Therefore, it’s our job to work with sales to make their workflow as seamless and painless as possible.

 If you can give minutes or seconds back to someone’s day, they’ll love you forever for it.